navicular disease header

 Before the days of the barefoot movement, navicular disease in horses used to be seen as an incurable disease.
 However, there are now many horses who have been completely restored - being fully sound and leading fully productive and more importantly, healthy, lives.
 How is this achieved?
 By trimming the hoof to the specifics that nature intended.

-What is navicular disease?
+What is navicular disease in horses?

 In some horses there is seen (on x-rays) to be deterioration of the navicular bone which is where the term navicular disease came from - as the degeneration was thought to be caused by a mysterious degenerative disease.
 It was thought that the pain came from the friction of the tendon on the damaged bone.
 However, not all horses who show this deterioration are lame or experience pain.
 Whereas others who appear to have no degeneration show severe lameness.